terminal29/Simple-OpenVR-Driver-Tutorial/README.md

  - **vrdashboard**: the VR menu/overlay
  - **vrstartup**: a program to start everything up

  To debug effectively in Visual Studio, you can use an extension called [Microsoft Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) and enable debugging child processes, disable debugging for all other child processes, and add `vrserver.exe` as a child process to debug as below:

 ![Child process debugging settings](https://i.imgur.com/yDNvLMm.png)

 Set the program the project should run in debug mode to **vrstartup** (Usually located `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\bin\win64\vrstartup.exe`).
 Now we can start up SteamVR without needing to go through Steam, and can properly startup all the other programs vrserver needs.

+## Issues
+I don't have an issue template, but if you find what you think is a bug, and can describe how to reproduce it, please leave an issue and/or pull request with the details.

 ## License
 MIT License